andrewgrewell/react-native-gesture-manager/README.md

 level component that could be used to close the keyboard when the user pressed outside an input.

 #### Note about using helpers
-There are some helpers `isComponentTypeInEvent` and `isComponentInEvent` that use internal React information to traverse the instances involved with a touch event. **this is not stable** and could break with each React Native upgrade, use them at your own risk.
+There are some helpers `isComponentInEvent` and `isInstanceInEvent` that use internal React information to traverse the instances involved with a touch event. **this is not stable** and could break with each React Native upgrade, use them at your own risk.
+When using `isComponentInEvent` the component must have a `displayName` property in order to be able to identify it.
+If it does not you will get unexpected results.

 #### Running example
 ```bash